jitsi/jitsi-meet-spot/README.md

 ## Development

-Run `npm run watch-dev` to launch webpack in watch mode.
+Run `npm run start:dev` to launch webpack-dev-server.
+The server is configured to run on `http://localhost:8000`.

 ## Known limitations